alexanderwallin/guess-id3/README.md

 ### `guessId3(glob, options)`

 Overwrites all files matched by `glob` with a buffer that contains ID3 metadata.
-The data is extracted from a file's name, splitting it on ` - `.
+The data is extracted from a file's name using [`guess-metadata`](https://www.npmjs.com/package/guess-metadata).
 As an example, the filename `Artist Name - Song Title.mp3` gives `{ artist: 'Artist Name', title: 'Song Title' }`.

 * `glob` - A glob accepted by [`glob-all`](https://www.npmjs.com/package/glob-all).
 * `options`